rdiez/Tools/OfficeSoftwareAutomation/README.txt

   This script provides a full-blown example for Microsoft Windows.

+- PromptForFile.vbs

+  Prompts the user for a file with Windows' standard "open file" dialog, and prints the selected filename to stdout.
+Useful for Cygwin bash scripts.

 - ConvertWordToPDFWithBackground.vbs

   Converts a Microsoft Word document to a PDF file, and then generates a second PDF file